Commercial Courts in Germany: An Alternative for International Business Disputes

 Hamburg

-• Commercial Court at the Hanseatic Higher Regional Court – specialized in construction law, banking and finance law, corporate law, and business acquisitions
+• Commercial Court at the Hanseatic Higher Regional Court – specialized in construction law, banking and finance law, corporate law, and company acquisitions

 • Commercial Court at the Hanseatic Higher Regional Court – specialized in insurance, transport, shipping, and traffic